UMichStatistics/ComputingClub/content/workshops/hugo_academic/initialize.md

 Create a few posts, publications and talks and restart the server since you have now added new pages to the site (`Ctrl+c` and `hugo server`).

+For more details and additional features, see [Managing content](https://sourcethemes.com/academic/docs/managing-content/).

 ### Courses, workshops, documentation